 We’ve told you before that we believe January is the most critical month for your therapy business.
-As we round out the most complicated year the industry has seen in awhile and get ready to welcome 2021, we cannot stress this enough.
+As we round out the most complicated year the industry has seen in awhile and get ready to welcome the new year, we cannot stress this enough.

 At the start of the year, there is a chance to refresh the way your clinic operates.
-This January, here’s how to make sure your therapy practice not only recovers from a tough 2020, but thrives in 2021.
+This January, here’s how to make sure your therapy practice not only recovers from the previous year but thrives in the next.

-Types of Goals to Set for Your Therapy Clinic in 2021
+Types of Goals to Set for Your Therapy Clinic in the New Year

 It’s important to think about all the factors involved in clinic ownership prior to setting goals.
 All the behind-the-scenes nitty gritty of the therapy business affects your bottom line.
-Following are just a few of the things you may not remember to consider before 2021 gets rolling:
+Following are just a few of the things you may not remember to consider before the new year gets rolling:

 Having specific and attainable goals in each of the above areas will help you assess what your therapy business achieves throughout the year.